Local 706 Members,

 The California Dental Association is urging all seniors and those people with chronic conditions to stay home unless they need urgent dental care.
 They also strongly recommend that dentists postpone all non-essential or non-urgent dental care at least for the next two weeks.
 They have urged dentists to continue to make themselves available for emergency care and other critical services (for more information, visit this website).
 All of us must make our own judgments about the urgency of our dental needs, and should continue to take all of the recommended precautions for protecting ourselves when we are out in the community.
 Please make sure to cancel your normal dentist appointments if you do not need them.
 If you want to keep on top of the Dental Association’s announcements, you can find them at: www.cda.org

 L.A.
 CITY CREATES SMALL BUSINESS EMERGENCY MICROLOAN PROGRAM

 The City of Los Angeles has established an emergency microloan program for small businesses affected by the COVID-19 outbreak.
-Borrowers must be microenterprises or small businesses in the city that are low-income or will retain low-income jobs.
+Borrowers must be microenterprises or small businesses having merchant accounts in the city that are low-income or will retain low-income jobs.
 Further eligibility is based on the following factors: good credit, sufficient cash flow, primary location in the city of Los Angeles, use of funds for reasonable and eligible working capital expenses, requirement for job retention, and all business owners who hold 20 percent or more ownership must guarantee the loan and a co-signer with good credit and sufficient income.
 There are no application fees.
 Loans from $5,000 to $20,000 are available at zero percent interest for 6 months to 1 year or 3-5 percent for up to 5 years.
 Learn more at http://ewddlacity.com/index.php/microloan-program.